 The course covers topics in the study of Educator Preparation of special interest to students or instructors.
 Topics may vary from one semester to the next.
-Students may take an additional course when a different topic is offered.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C. Students may take an additional course when a different topic is offered.